Wednesday, December 5, 2012

 1963 Christmas Show

-Today we celebrate the birthday of a man who grew through his creativity, hard work and leadership to become a legend and inspiration to "children of all ages" His life erupted with many "firsts".
+Today we celebrate the birthday of a man who grew through his creativity, hard work and leadership to become a legend and inspiration to "children of all ages".
+His life overflowed with many "firsts".
 The first animated film with complete sound, starring Mickey Mouse of course.
 The first animated film to be produced in full color, the first full length animated feature, "Snow White and the Seven Dwarfs", first major Motion Picture Studio to embrace television as a alternate production outlet and so on.
 And the name that comes first to so many minds when you think of good solid entertainment for the entire family...
 Walt Disney!

 His "Three Little Pigs" gave Americans a jaunty little tune to help get them through the Great Depression and "Donald Duck's antics in "Der Fuehre's Face" offered much needed laughs during the second World War.
 Rather than attempting to place my own words into Walt's mouth as a few film historians will occasionally do, I'm simply including a few quotes below from Walt himself to offer a bit of insight into his mind and heart.